-There are tons of exciting new food trends for 2021 – from old-school dishes and drinks getting a new lease of life to completely new foodstuffs.
+There are tons of exciting new food trends around right now – from old-school dishes and drinks getting a new lease of life to completely new foodstuffs.
 Intrigued to know more?
 Read on…

 WATCH: The royal family's favourite snacks

 Waitrose released its food fashion predictions at the start of the year and one cuisine leading the way is Asian flavours.

 The store has seen sales of Chinese Rice Vinegar up 194%, Mirin Rice Wine up 188% and Japanese Rice Vinegar up 180%!

 One particular Asian dish that is rising in popularity – and made famous on TikTok – is the traditional Tornado Omelette from Korea.
 The dish is created by using chopsticks to whisk eggs in a hot pan.
 Eggs also saw a sales increase of 22% in 2020.

 With Brexit signed and sealed, there's even more interest in sourcing food from our own shores – and British seafood is big news right now.